The Modern City! Precise, rectangular, squared, whether seen from above, below, or on the side; bright lights and sterilised life.

 Edvard Munch also explored expressionism.
 Although his painting The Scream is very well known, most of his works were about relationships of people; with focus on the stages of woman and the Dance of Life, most of which show the development of a more loose expressionistic paint style.

-The Abstract Expressionists were migrants to America after WW2; in a new world, ready to developed further the Brucke movement, using stylised techniques with paint.
+The Abstract Expressionists were migrants to America after WW2; in a new world, ready to developed further De Brucke movement, using stylised techniques with paint.
 However, its very debatable if their work enhanced culture, and there may be evidence that society declined since this art movement.

 [Note: Can art cause or augment society demise.
-Is this structured engineering]
+Is this structured engineering?]

 To be considered also is the influence of The Frankfurt School of philosophy which also migrated to America, included social engineering; leading to the LGBT movement being funded in America, and becoming more than it naturally may have done.
 Some of these artists were probably painting their own psyches rather than appealing to the universe for inspiration.

 Piet Mondrian created simple geometric arrangements reminiscent of street patterns of the modern grid-built city, but which he says himself is "sterilised life".
 It still does not represent anything sublime which humans can recognise in any era.
 Artists must always pursue ideas though.

 The peak of synthetic art culture can be seen where US forces taught Afghans the 'art' of Marcel Duchamp's 'urinal'; (Hicks video) which will certainly not have gotten any understanding of the vast array of western art, certainly no respect for it.
 One can only wonder at the social engineering intended, (other than the dull stupidity of what academics regard as westernising 'cultural' education), to such a place as Afghanistan, under Warlords and Taliban control.
 Nobody wins in Afghanistan.